-That’s where the SQL ALTER TABLE command comes in.
-The ALTER TABLE command allows you to change an existing table by adding, changing, or deleting a column in the table.
+The ALTER TABLE command allows you to change an existing table by:

 This tutorial will discuss, with reference to examples, how to alter a table using the SQL ALTER TABLE command.

-One of the most common uses of the ALTER TABLE command is to add a column into an existing table.
+You can add a column to an SQL table using the ALTER TABLE command.
 The syntax for adding a new column into an existing table is as follows:

 ALTER TABLE table_name ADD column_name data_type constraints;